Jean Speegle Howard: Career

 Although she was an actress in film and television early on, her son Ron Howard said she largely put her career aside to raise her sons, Ron, born in 1954, and Clint, born in 1959.
-She appeared in the 1956 film Frontier Woman alongside husband Rance Howard and young son Ron Howard.
+She appeared in the 1956 film Frontier Woman alongside husband Rance Howard and their son Ron Howard, aged two years at the time.
 In 1975, the entire family would act in the television film Huckleberry Finn.
 Howard appeared in a bit part in the 1985 film Cocoon.
 In the 1986 Christmas film A Smoky Mountain Christmas, Howard played Old Lady Jezebel alongside her husband, who played Dr. Jennings.

-Howard worked regularly as a television guest star and in films in the 1990s appearing in popular series such as Lois & Clark: The New Adventures of Superman, The Wonder Years, and Roseanne.
+Howard worked regularly as a television guest star and in films in the 1990s appearing in popular series such as Married... with Children, Grace Under Fire, Buffy the Vampire Slayer, Lois & Clark: The New Adventures of Superman, The Wonder Years, and Roseanne.
 Howard also starred in Two of a Kind alongside Mary-Kate and Ashley Olsen.
 She acted in the 1994 film The Paper, and the 1996 film Matilda as the librarian, Mrs. Phelps.

 In one of her last on-camera speaking roles, Howard portrayed astronaut Jim Lovell's mother in the 1995 motion picture Apollo 13.
 When circumstances appear bleak for the crew, Howard's character says confidently, "If they could get a washing machine to fly, my Jimmy could land it."
 Her son and director of the film Ron Howard said, "It was a great moment."